In an Australian first, free canned water will be distributed to Queenslanders whose water supply is cut off during natural disasters.

 “This will help ensure people in need get clean drinking water, which is vital to the health and safety of our communities, especially after a disaster.

 “CUB has committed to this program for the long haul and already plans are in place for the initiative to continue for several years.”

-Yatala is the biggest brewery in Australia and a significant contributor to Queensland’s economy, with more than 250 employees.
+The Yatala brewery is the biggest in Australia and a significant contributor to Queensland’s economy, with more than 250 employees.